lcolladotor/lcolladotorsource/content/publication/bsp2/index.md

 # 6 = Book section
 # 7 = Thesis
 # 8 = Patent
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "bioRxiv 426213"
+publication = "Neuron"
 publication_short = ""

 # Abstract.
-abstract = "Recent large-scale genomics efforts have better characterized the molecular correlates of schizophrenia in postmortem human neocortex, but not hippocampus which is a brain region prominently implicated in its pathogenesis.
-Here in the second phase of the BrainSeq Consortium (Phase II), we have generated RiboZero RNA-seq data for 900 samples across both the dorsolateral prefrontal cortex (DLPFC) and the hippocampus (HIPPO) for 551 individuals (286 affected by schizophrenia disorder: SCZD).
-We identify substantial regional differences in gene expression, in both pre- and post-natal life, and find widespread differences in how genes are regulated across development.
-By extending quality surrogate variable analysis (qSVA) to multiple brain regions, we identified 48 and 245 differentially expressed genes (DEG) by SCZD diagnosis (FDR<5%) in HIPPO and DLPFC, respectively, with surprisingly minimal overlap in DEG between the two brain regions.
-While there were widespread eQTLs in both brain regions, we identified 205,618 brain region-dependent eQTLs (FDR<1%).
-We further found that 124/163 (76.6%) schizophrenia GWAS risk loci contained eQTLs in at least one of the regions.
-We lastly identified potential molecular correlates of in vivo evidence of altered prefrontal-hippocampal functional coherence in schizophrenia.
-These results underscore the complexity and regional heterogeneity of the transcriptional correlates of schizophrenia, and suggest future schizophrenia therapeutics may need to target molecular pathologies localized to specific brain regions."
+abstract = "The hippocampus formation, although prominently implicated in schizophrenia pathogenesis, has been overlooked in large-scale genomics efforts in the schizophrenic brain.
+We performed RNA-seq in hippocampi and dorsolateral prefrontal cortices (DLPFCs) from 551 individuals (286 with schizophrenia).
+We identified substantial regional differences in gene expression and found widespread developmental differences that were independent of cellular composition.
+We identified 48 and 245 differentially expressed genes (DEGs) associated with schizophrenia within the hippocampus and DLPFC, with little overlap between the brain regions.
+124 of 163 (76.6%) of schizophrenia GWAS risk loci contained eQTLs in any region.
+Transcriptome-wide association studies in each region identified many novel schizophrenia risk features that were brain region-specific.
+Last, we identified potential molecular correlates of in vivo evidence of altered prefrontal-hippocampal functional coherence in schizophrenia.
+These results underscore the complexity and regional heterogeneity of the transcriptional correlates of schizophrenia and offer new insights into potentially causative biology."

 # Summary.
 An optional shortened abstract.
 summary = ""

 # Digital Object Identifier (DOI)
-doi = "10.1101/426213"
+doi = "10.1016/j.neuron.2019.05.013"

 # Is this a featured publication? (true/false)
 featured = true